scfenton6/leduc-cfr-poker-bot/README.md

 ## The code

+The CFR implementation for Leduc poker is stored in the file `leduc_cfr.py`, using the utilities from `game_utils.py`.
+After being trained, the CFR bot's strategies are stored in a dictionary having game states as keys and their corresponding strategies as values, and exported to the json file `leduc_strats.json`.

-The CFR implementation for Leduc poker is stored in the files `leduc_cfr.py` and `game_utils.py`. `leduc_game.py` simulates a game consisting of `n_rounds` rounds of Leduc poker between two players whose strategies are given, and returns an array storing the accumulated utility of the first player for each iteration of the game.
+`leduc_game.py` simulates a game consisting of `n_rounds` rounds of Leduc poker between two players whose strategies are given, and returns an array storing the accumulated utility of the first player for each iteration of the game.

 In `cfr_vs_others.py`, two bots are created: `random_strat`, whose actions are totally random, and `honest_strat`, which plays